Stephen-Beck/TypingGame/legacy-winforms/README.md

 This project helped me apply a wide range of software development skills:
 - Applying **clear separation of concerns** between UI and game logic, though there are still a few areas that could be improved.
 - Applying **object-oriented game design** principles.
-- Saving/loading leaderboard **timestamps in UTC** and converting them to the player’s local timezone for display.
+- Saving/loading leaderboard **timestamps in UTC** and converting them to the player’s local time zone for display.
 - Creating and using **custom events** (`ExitToConfigMenuRequested`, `PlayAgainRequested`) to handle screen transitions in the `ScreenManager`.
 - Implementing JSON persistence, LINQ sorting, and custom input handling for better UX.